carpentries-incubator/workflows-nextflow/_episodes/01-getting-started-with-nextflow.md

 teaching: 30
 exercises: 10
 questions:
+- "What is workflow?"
-- "What is Workflow management system?"
+- "What is workflow management system?"
 - "Why should I use a workflow management system?"
 - "What is Nextflow?"
 - "What are the main features of Nextflow?"
+- "What are the main components of a Nextflow script?"
+- "How do you run a Nextflow script?"
 objectives:
 - "Understand what a workflow management system is."
 - "Understand the benefits of using a workflow management system."
 - "Explain the benefits of using Nextflow as part of your science workflow."
+- "Explain the components of a Nextflow script."
+- "Run a simple Nextflow script."
 keypoints:
-- "A workflow consists of an orchestrated and repeatable pattern of activity, enabled by the systematic organization of resources into processes that transform materials, provide services, or process information."
+- "A workflow is sequence of tasks that processes a set of data. "
+- "A workflow management system is a computational platform that manages the execution of a workflow."
-- "Nextflow is a workflow system that comprises a runtime environment and a domain specific language (DSL)."
+- "Nextflow is a workflow management system that comprises both a runtime environment and a domain specific language (DSL)."
 - "Using a workflow system facilitates portability and reproducibility of workflows."
+- "Nextflow scripts comprises of channels for controlling inputs and outputs and processes for defining workflow tasks."
+- "You run a Nextflow script using the `nextflow run` command."
 ---

-## Workflows
+## Workflows and Workflow management systems

-Analysing data involves multiple steps (workflow), including, gathering, cleaning and processing data.
-This typically requires multiple software and packages, sometime in different computer environments.
+Analysing data involves a sequence of tasks, including, gathering, cleaning and processing data.
+These sequence of tasks is  generally called a workflow or a pipeline.
+These workflows typically requires multiple software and packages, sometimes in running in different computer environments.
 Traditionally these steps have been joined together in scripts using general purpose programming languages such as Bash or Python.

-## Workflow management systems

-However, newer *Workflow management  systems* (WfMS)  have  emerged specifically catering to computational data-analysis  in field such as Bioinformatics, Medical Imaging, Astronomy, Physics, and Chemistry.
+ *Workflow management  systems* (WfMS)  have  emerged specifically catering to computational data-analysis  in field such as Bioinformatics, Medical Imaging, Astronomy, Physics, and Chemistry.

-These *Workflow management systems* contain multiple features that alongside a workflow language, enable portability, reproducibility and interoperability.
+These *Workflow management systems* contain multiple features that aid in the development, monitoring,  execution and sharing of pipelines.

 Key features include;

-* Workflow language: Domain specific  languages (DSL) to simplify writing workflows.
-* Run time management: Management of program execution and parallelisation.
+* Run time management: Management of program execution and task parallelisation.
-* Software management: Use of software container and environment managers such as conda.
+* Software management: Use of container and environment managers to manage software dependencies.
-* Portability & Interoperability: Bioinformatic workflow written on one system can be easily run on another computing infrastructure.
+* Portability & Interoperability: Bioinformatic workflow written on one system can be run on another computing infrastructure e.g. local vs HPC.
-* Reproducibility: Logging and version management.
+* Reproducibility: Workflow produces the same results when run on different platforms.

 ## Nextflow Basic concepts